deanoemcke/thegreatdiscarder/README.md

 Done, without errors.
 ```

 The extension in crx format will be inside the build/crx/ directory.
-You can drag it into [extensions] (chrome://extensions) to install locally.
+You can drag it into chrome://extensions to install it locally.

 ### License